Summary

 • Create research opportunities for existing LCTLs and Indigenous language scholars and students.

-Click to read a press release about the project from the College of Arts and Letters at Michigan State.
+Click to read a press release from the College of Arts and Letters at Michigan State about this cycle of the grant.

 LCTL Partnership Cycle 1